tttmmmyyyy/fixlang/Document.md

 ## Operators

-The following is the table of operators sorted by it's precedence (operator of higher precedence appears earlier).
+The following is the table of operators sorted by its precedence (operator of higher precedence appears earlier).

 | Operator / syntax | Type                     | Trait / function                    | Explanation                                                        |
 | ----------------- | ------------------------ | ----------------------------------- | ------------------------------------------------------------------ |